-Students registered in Health Sciences I who are interested in this specialization will apply during March to April via MOSAIC by completing the Program Application for Current Level I Students.
+Students registered in Health Sciences I who are interested in this specialization will apply during early March to early April via SOLAR by completing the Program Application for Current Level I Students.
 Applicants may be asked to submit a statement of interest and may be interviewed.
 Enrolment is limited to approximately 30 students entering in Level II.

 Applicants From Ontario Secondary Schools

 The selection method for Ontario Secondary School applicants is by academic qualifications and a mandatory Supplementary Application.
 The majority of Level I offers of admission are made in early May.
 A minimum of 90% is required for consideration.
 In early May, the following grade information will be used: Semester schools: all final Grade 12 U and/or M courses from first semester or prior years, and second semester mid-term grades for Grade 12 U and/or M courses.

 Non-semester schools: second term grades for full-year Grade 12 U and/or M courses.
 Offers based on interim and/or mid-term grades will be conditional upon maintaining satisfactory performance on final grades.
 Supplementary Applications are to be submitted electronically via the web at: fhs.mcmaster.ca/bhsc A review of the mandatory Supplementary Application is a very important component of the admission selection process.
 Applicants who do not complete the Supplementary Application are not considered for admission.

 The following are the minimum Grade 12 U and/or M requirements under the Ontario Secondary School curriculum:

 - Chemistry U;

 - one of Advanced Functions U, Calculus and Vectors U or Mathematics of Data Management U. For those applicants who present with more than one of these Mathematics courses, the highest grade on the transcript at the time of review will be used to calculate the admission average;